kdm9/2016_1001-genomes/notes.md

 # 2016-11-22

-Things seem to be crashing due to both walltime and RAM limits.
-Reducing maximum number of iterations to 10 and increasing ram to 63G.
+Mitobim seems to be crashing due to both walltime and RAM limits.
+Reducing maximum number of iterations to 5 and increasing ram to 63G.
 Also setting the priotity of Mitobim runs to -1, so other parts are run first.
 This should mean we can analyse the chloroplast re-mapping pipeline for those who have chloroplasts sooner.